SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 \bandit plugins are \python files that specify the AST node types \bandit must inspect and the code patterns that indicate a vulnerability. \semgrep rules are YAML files containing code patterns indicating vulnerabilities. \pysa models specify sources and sinks in source code, while rules indicate which information flows from source to sink constitute a vulnerability. \joern rules are written in a DSL embedded in Scala; they contain queries to the CPG and custom code that determine whether a vulnerability occurred.

-A dedicated developer, with a background in static analysis and code-level security, completed the task of becoming familiar with the baseline tools, their capabilities and limitations, and writing custom rules for the sample dataset within three months.
-To ensure a fair comparison between the tools, the static aspect definitions and the custom rules were written at the same abstraction level, so that each tool has access to the same information (when possible for the tool) in terms of sources, sinks, data flows, etc. We obtained 4 \bandit plugins, 38 \semgrep rules, 6 \pysa models and rules, and 38 \joern queries.
-The \bandit rules \banditRulesForCallContext is used for 9 vulnerabilities, while each other \bandit rule is used for only one vulnerability.
+A dedicated developer, with a background in static analysis and code-level security, completed the task of becoming familiar with the baseline tools and writing custom rules for the sample dataset within three months.
+To ensure a fair comparison between the tools, the static aspect definitions and the custom rules were written at the same abstraction level, so that each tool has access to the same information (when possible for that tool) regarding sources, sinks, data flows, etc. We obtained 4 \bandit plugins, 38 \semgrep rules, 6 \pysa models and rules, and 38 \joern queries.
+A \bandit rule is used for 9 vulnerabilities, while each other \bandit rule is used for only one vulnerability.
 All \joern queries are collected in a single file, but each query is used for only one vulnerability. \semgrep and \pysa use one rule per vulnerability.